 - Amazing content management capabilities as Bit’s content library that allows teams to save images, files and any type of digital content you add to your documents (or workspaces) so that you can access and reuse them easily.

-By combining functional music design with our science first approach and patented technology, Brain.fm create music with a purpose- helping people get more done, feel more relaxed, or get better sleep!
-With the promise of delivering noticeable results within 15minutes of use, Brain.fm is a must try productivity tool!
+By combining functional music design with our science first approach and patented technology, Brain.fm creates music with a purpose- helping people get more done, feel more relaxed, or get better sleep!
+With the promise of delivering noticeable results within 15 minutes of use, Brain.fm is a must-try productivity tool!